-Standard 115.89 Data storage, publication, and destruction

-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

-Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does not meet standard.
-These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-The Department ensures that incident-based and aggregate data are securely retained.
-Departmental policy requires that aggregated sexual abuse data from facilities under its direct control and private facilities with which it contracts be made readily available to the public at least annually through its website.
-Before making aggregated sexual abuse data publicly available, the Department removes all personal identifiers.
+Standard 115 .89 Data storage, publication, and destruction Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) detern must a recom or discussion, including the evidence relied upon in making the compliance or non-compliance inination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion also include corrective action recommendations where the facility does not meet standard.
+These mendations must be included in the Final Report, accompanied by information on specific tive actions taken by the facility. sexual abuse da at least annually personal identific verified by the P t ensures that incident-based and aggregate data are securely retained.
+Departmental policy requires that aggregated at a from facilities under its direct control and private facilities with which it contracts be made readily available to the public through its website.
+Before making aggregated sexual abuse data publicly available, the Department removes all ers.
 The Department maintains sexual abuse data for at least ten years.
-Up to date survey information is submitted and verified by the PREA Coordinator.
-In addition to keeping the paper documents according to retention schedule a retention folder is located on the computer at cos201\PREA Retention.

-FDC Procedure 602.053 Page 13 Section 7 Page 14 Section 10-11 115.89 (b)-1 Survey of Sexual Violence Part B

-AUDITOR CERTIFICATION

-I certify that:

-- The contents of this report are accurate to the best of my knowledge. - No conflict of interest exists with respect to my ability to conduct an audit of the agency under review, and - I have not included in the final report any personally identifiable information (PII) about any inmate or staff member, except where the names of administrative personnel are specifically requested in the report template.

-Hubert L. "Buddy" Kent
+Up to date survey information is submitted and PREA Coordinator.
+In addition to keeping the paper documents according to retention schedule a retention folder is located r at cos201\PREA Retention.
+602.053 Page 13 Section 7 Page 14 Section 10-11 rvey of Sexual Violence Part B AUDITOR CER I certify that: RTIFICATION The contents of this report are accurate to the best of my knowledge.
+No conflict of interest exists with respect to my ability to conduct an audit of the agency under review, and I have not included in the final report any personally identifiable information (PII) about any inmate or staff member, except where the names of administrative personnel are specifically requested in the report template.
+Hubert L. "Buddy y" Kent May 18, 2018

-February 27, 2017